ben-arnao/StoRM/README.md

 lr: [1e-2, 1e-3, 1e-4]

-At the end of the day there is then nothing stopping the user from re-paramterizing their search space after narrowing in on promising areas from running storm tuner at a broader scope.
+At the end of the day there is then nothing stopping the user from re-parameterizing their search space after narrowing in on promising areas from running storm tuner at a broader scope.

 # StoRM is library-agnostic.